 In this article:

 Understanding how compound interest works can help you make more money over time—or pay more in interest if you're not careful.

-How Do You Calculate Compound Interest?
+How to Calculate Compound Interest

 Here is what the components of this equation stand for: